Teaching Inference Skills Can Be Fun

 Teaching students about how to make inferences can be challenging.
 Unlike most of the concrete learning that they encounter, this is an abstract notion.
 However, most students love the idea of finding or uncovering a hidden message.

-So, explaining that, like a detective, they can solve the secret code, students will find this both appealing and exciting.
-Here are four activities that you can do to help even the youngest of learners find joy in searching for inferences.
+Here are four fun and practical activities you can use to help even your youngest learners find joy in the search for inferences.

 Happy kids reading